 Rajbir Hazelwood completed her PhD on decolonization at Washington University in St. Louis and was Assistant Professor of Modern British History at Southern Illinois University in Edwardsville.
 After 10 years in academia, with experience in university-level teaching and assessment, she moved back to London in 2015.
 Before joining AccessEd, Rajbir worked as Regional Manager at The Brilliant Club, helping to lead on the delivery of programmes in schools.
 Rajbir currently oversees programmes and development across AccessEd.

-AccessEd is excited to be recruiting a Programme Manager to lead the delivery of our international programmes, including new university access initiatives and wider education programmes.
+AccessEd is excited to be recruiting a Chief Executive to lead our organisation into the future.
 You can view the job description by clicking below.

 Our mission is to increase access to university for young people from under-served backgrounds around the world.
 If you share our mission and are passionate about making it happen, then we hope to hear from you.

-Jonny and Simon are supported on a pro-bono basis by Caroline Carter (former partner, Ashurst LLP), Liz Gibbons (Commissioning Editor, BBC Global News) and Penny Egan (Executive Director, The US-UK Fulbright Commission).
+Jonny and Simon are supported on a pro-bono basis by Caroline Carter (former partner, Ashurst LLP), Liz Gibbons (Commissioning Editor, BBC Global News), Penny Egan (Executive Director, The US-UK Fulbright Commission), and Richard Eyre (Chief Programmes Officer, The Brilliant Club).